 What does a bad day at work look like for you?
 Maybe your first thought was clocking in late or even being scolded by your boss.
-The reality of working certain jobs is much more dire.
+The reality of working some jobs is much more dire, though.
 While anyone can suffer work injuries, you are more likely to get hurt if you work in specific industries.

 You probably already know that construction workers face a higher-than-average rate of workplace injuries.
 However, on the list of top 10 most dangerous industries in America, construction workers only come in at number nine.
 Other dangerous industries are often overlooked, perhaps in part due to the fact that some tend to have fewer workers.

 There were 598,210 construction workers in 2019, compared with only 98,600 steel and structural iron workers.
 Despite the difference in total workers, the steel and iron work industry is the eighth most dangerous.
 These men and women tend to work at significant heights, making slips, trips and fall accidents their biggest risks.
 After adjusting the total work force, fatal injuries came out to 23.6 deaths for every 100,000 workers.

 Of course, construction workers often work at great heights and are not immune to fall accidents, either.
 However, they are more likely to get hurt in transportation accidents.
 Heavy equipment also poses a serious threat to construction workers.